sorawittTo/newbudget/replit.md

 ```
 Changelog:
 - July 08, 2025.
+HTML Export Function Removal
+  * Completely removed handleExportHtml function from App.tsx
+  * Removed all HTML export functionality and template generation
+  * Eliminated budget-related export templates and references
+  * System now has no HTML export capabilities - focuses purely on Excel export for employees
+- July 08, 2025.
 Complete Budget Functionality Removal
   * Completely removed all budget-related functionality from the system
   * Removed budgetData variable and all budget-related imports from App.tsx